 Stage 1: No Cognitive Decline

-In this stage, there are no signs or symptoms of dementia or any other form of cognitive decline.
-Individuals exhibit typical behavior and can perform their daily activities without assistance.
+There are no dementia symptoms or any other form of cognitive decline.
+Individuals exhibit typical behaviors and can perform daily activities without assistance.

 Stage 2: Very Mild Cognitive Decline

-At this stage, individuals may exhibit mild forgetfulness.
-There may be difficulty remembering recent events or conversations, but they retain most cognitive abilities.
-Minor deficits in reasoning skills may also become apparent at this stage.
+Individuals may show mild forgetfulness at this stage.
+Remembering recent events or conversations may be difficult, but they retain most cognitive abilities.
+Minor deficits in reasoning skills may also become apparent.

 Stage 3: Mild Cognitive Decline

-Individuals in this stage experience more significant memory lapses, such as forgetting where they put their keys or what they ate for breakfast earlier that morning.
-They may also need help performing complex tasks such as balancing checkbooks or managing finances.
+Concentration and understanding abstract concepts become increasingly difficult during Stage Three.
+Individuals in this stage experience significant memory lapses, like forgetting what they ate for breakfast.
+They may also need help with complex tasks such as balancing checkbooks or managing finances.

 Stage 4: Moderate Cognitive Decline